 This no-fee card earns elevated TD Rewards Points on travel booked through Expedia For TD and on everyday categories like groceries, dining and transit.
 It stands out for flexible redemptions, including travel, Amazon.ca purchases and statement credits.

-Best for groceries and dining: Scotiabank Gold American Express® Card
+Best card for groceries and dining: Scotiabank Gold American Express® Card

 Card Highlight